tsubasakong/mcp-hfspace/README.md

 To use private spaces, supply your Hugging Face Token with either the  `--hf-token=hf_...` argument or `HF_TOKEN` environment variable.

+Run multiple server instances to use different working folders and tokens if needed.

 ## File Handling and Claude Desktop Mode

 By default, the server starts in "Claude Desktop" mode.
 This is intended to make best use of that Clients capabilities.